sjkneisler/agentic-ai-workshop/memory-bank/activeContext.md

 The initial implementation (v0.1.0) was completed, but initial testing revealed SSL certificate errors on macOS and issues with output formatting and answer depth.
 These have been addressed.
 Additionally, enhancements for configuration and output verbosity control have been implemented based on user feedback.

 The current focus is on:
-- **Verification:** Testing the recent fixes (SSL, output) and enhancements (config, verbosity).
+- **Verification:** Testing the major RAG refactoring, including Langchain integration, link following, semantic chunking, and source display.
-- **Refinement:** Ensuring the configuration system works as expected and the verbosity levels provide the correct output.
+- **Refinement:** Ensuring the new RAG system integrates smoothly with the agent pipeline and provides relevant context.
-- **Planning Next Phase:** Considering further enhancements or moving towards goals outlined in `README.md`.
+- **Planning Next Phase:** Considering further RAG enhancements (e.g., different chunking strategies, metadata filtering) or other goals.

 ## Recent Changes (since last Memory Bank update - Post v0.1.0)